 It’s hard to believe that six months ago we published our blog plan for success in 2020.
 No one then could have dreamed we’d now be experiencing the biggest change to our business and personal lives we’ve ever seen as a result of the COVID-19 pandemic.

 Before COVID, the office was a place where millions of us spent about a third of our time.
 However, since the lockdown, a significant number of us have been working from home every day.
 Now that the Government have begun to ease some of the lock-down restrictions, with a primary objective of getting our economy moving again, many businesses are now considering what the new normal office might look like.
+Some companies in particular financial institutions like Mastercard and tech giants like Microsoft have stated that working from home looks set to become the new normal for its staff for now.

 The Government have supported this stance by saying that workers who can work from home should keep doing so “for the foreseeable future”.